top of page

 Sonatus provides enterprise-grade software used by automotive OEMs to manage vehicle configurations and system operations at scale.

-The Command Center homepage functions as a central operational workspace, where engineering teams:
+The Command Center functions as a central operational workspace, where engineering teams:

 • Define and manage vehicle policies